elephantscale/internet2-cloud-course-v2/labs/practice-labs/1-computer-storage.md

 You can use any cloud environment.

-In this lab set up the following
+In this lab, complete the following:

 * Setup an bucket and upload an image file into it
-* Setup a computer instance
+* Setup a compute instance
 * Setup a web server (nginx or apache)
 * Create a web page (a.html).
 Display the image uploaded into the bucket.
-You can use the html snippet below as a starter
+You can use the HTML snippet below as a starter

 ```html